-The Deputy Director, Aviation, Operations and Risk Management responsibilities are located in the FSM 5704.21 and the FSH 5709.16, Chapter 50.
+The Deputy Director, Aviation, Operations and Risk Management responsibilities are located in the FSM 5704.2.

 2.2.3 Assistant Director, Aviation

 The Assistant Director, Aviation responsibilities are located in the FSM 5704.21.
 The Assistant Director, Aviation provides national program direction, leadership, and management of the Forest Service aviation program, including coordination of aviation activities with other staffs, agencies, and groups, with an emphasis on aviation planning, budget, policy, operations, aircraft airworthiness, pilot standardization, aviation training and quality assurance.
 The Assistant Director, Aviation supervises: